kelseyhightower/kubernetes-the-hard-way/docs/kubernetes-worker.md

 #### kubelet

 The Kubernetes kubelet no longer relies on docker networking for pods!
-The Kubelet can now use [CNI - the Container Network Interface](https://github.com/containernetworking/cni) to managing kubernetes networking requirements.
+The Kubelet can now use [CNI - the Container Network Interface](https://github.com/containernetworking/cni) to manage machine level networking requirements.

 Download and install CNI plugins